 You will start your drive to western Uganda through the beautiful green scenery and the tea plantations.
 By the time you reach your destination in four hours’ time, you will have passed through 8 major kingdoms of the Bantu ethnic group, among which includes Toro which is headed by the youngest King in Africa, King Oyo.

 While primates definitely top the safari agenda here, Kibale is home to a lot more……It is surrounding by scenic tea plantations that are spread over rolling hills.
 Thanks to a thunderous volcanic eruption that preceded it thousands of years back, Kibale boasts of over 6 crater lakes, one of which is ranked as the most beautiful crater lake in Uganda, a reason it is illustrated on the 20,000 Uganda Shillings note.
 You will love every minute of your tour around them as you take in their beauty with an overnight at Primate Lodge.

 Day 2: Chimpanzee Trekking

 The massive ironbark trees you will come across are a sight to behold.
-Even better, the birdlife in the forest is both colourful and abundant.
+Even better, the birdlife in the forest is both colorful and abundant.

 Day 3: Drive to back Kampala / Entebbe

 Today after breakfast, you will visit Bigodi wetland for a sightseeing nature walk.
-This community owned initiative is richly endowed with variety of monkey species inclusive but not limited to vervets, black and white monkeys, grey cheeked mangabey, red-tailed monkeys and L’hoest monkeys.
-Other mammals include chimpanzees, Sitatunga, bush pigs, otters, mongooses and bush bucks.
-Don’t forget to carry your binoculars for better sightings of bird species such as white-spotted Flufftail, Black-crowned Waxbill, Hairy-breasted Barbet, Black Bishop, Yellow-billed Barbet, Western Nicator, White-tailed Ant-thrush, Black-and-white Shrike-flycatcher, Grey-winged Robin-chat, Brown-throated Wattle-eye, Superb Sunbird, Brown-crowned Tchagra, Bocage’s Bush-shrike, Brown-backed Scrub-robin, White-breasted Negrofinch and Yellow-spotted Barbet among others.
+This community-owned initiative is richly endowed with a variety of monkey species including but not limited to vervets, black and white monkeys, grey-cheeked mangabey, red-tailed monkeys, and L’hoest monkeys.
+Other mammals include chimpanzees, Sitatunga, bush pigs, otters, mongooses, and bushbucks.
+Don’t forget to carry your binoculars for better sightings of bird species such as white-spotted Flufftail, Black-crowned Waxbill, Hairy-breasted Barbet, Black Bishop, Yellow-billed Barbet, Western Nicator, White-tailed Ant-thrush, Black-and-white Shrike-flycatcher, Grey-winged Robin-chat, Brown-throated Wattle-eye, Superb Sunbird, Brown-crowned Tchagra, Bocage’s Bush-shrike, Brown-backed Scrub-robin, White-breasted Negrofinch, and Yellow-spotted Barbet among others.